 - It is about 80 KMs from the other famous religious town of Guruvayur.
 Buses ply between these towns.

 - I did not see major hotels here.
 You can probably do a day visit from Kochi.
-Sringeri Mutt does have some facility for the stay.
+Sringeri Mutt does have some facilities for the stay.
 But you would need to check the modalities with the Mutt.

 - It would be best to have your own vehicle or taxi, as the three places mentioned above are a few kilometers apart.
 You can potentially get a cab from Kochi Airport.